 As one of the first football scouting software applications for personal computers, Easy-Scout traces its origins to the computer lab at Susquehanna University in Selinsgrove, PA during the school's history-making 1983 Football season.
 Early the following year (1984), the first commercially available version of Easy-Scout (for Apple II computers) was published.
 A version of Easy-Scout for analyzing Defenses (Easy-D-Scout) and an IBM-compatible version of each program were released the following year (1985).

 Easy-Scout contributed a number of innovations to football scouting software in early 1984.
 From the very first version, Easy-Scout enabled a football coach to use his own words and "terminology" to categorize an Offense's formations and plays.
-Prior to Easy-Scout, football scouting "programs" required either structured naming procedures or cryptic "coding" procedures and usually both !
+Prior to Easy-Scout, football scouting "programs" required using structured naming procedures, cryptic "coding" procedures and often both.
 Easy-Scout also included what we later came to refer to as "intelligent default values" - the pre-filling of the Down, Distance and Field Position based on the result of the previous play.

 Many early adopters of "football scouting" software, particularly at the High School level, enjoyed a "competitive edge" from this new "tool" for collecting, managing, and revealing "tendencies".
 Like the computers they ran on (and in some ways were limited by), early versions of Easy-Scout and Easy-D-Scout were "text-based" programs and relied on printed reports for their output.

 As computers evolved, so too did Easy-Scout.
 Major new versions of Easy-Scout were released in 1996 (Easy-Scout / Easy-D-Scout for Windows), 1998 (Self-Scout for Windows), 2002 (Easy-Scout XP) and 2007 (Easy-Scout XP Plus and Professional).
-In addition to being easier to use, the Windows-based versions that debuted in 1996, added improved and streamlined tendency reporting.
-Self-Scout was the first Easy-Scout version to combine Offensive and Defensive tendency reporting in a single application, and Easy-Scout XP significantly improved the application's data analysis capabilities.
-Easy-Scout XP was the third "rewrite" of Easy-Scout in 10 years, and remains the most successful version in Easy-Scout's history.
+In addition to being easier to use, these Windows-based versions that debuted in 1996 added improved and streamlined tendency reporting.
+Self-Scout was the first Easy-Scout version to combine Offensive and Defensive tendency reporting in a single application, and Easy-Scout XP significantly improved Easy-Scout's on-screen and printed data analysis capabilities.

 As traditional software applications, Easy-Scout products do not require annual subscription fees or an internet connection, and remain available for computers running Microsoft Windows.